Children are screened and connected to early intervention services

 Children who would not otherwise have access to services received screenings and service referrals

-Connected children with early intervention:
+Connected children and families with early intervention:

 Monitored children’s improvement:

 Children who received services for delays were re-screened to monitor their improvement and receive referrals to more services, if needed

 …and as a result

 302 children were screened for social-emotional and developmental delays.